btbytes/old_btbytes.github.io/index.md

 ---

-Started using [bbedit](https://www.barebones.com/products/bbedit/index.html) more.I even configured the scripts that help me in editing this blog to use bbedit directly.
+Started using [bbedit](https://www.barebones.com/products/bbedit/index.html) more.
+I even configured the scripts that help me in editing this blog to use `bbedit` directly.
 I really like (much like Textwrangler's) ability to "Untitled" buffers as a quick way to start writing without worrying about losing them if I close the editor without saving them to a file.

 <a href="index.html#interesting" class="tag interesting">interesting</a>
 </div>